Saint Augustine’s University

-Saint Augustine’s University offers the Bachelor of Arts degree in Communication, Elementary Education, English, English Education, History, Music Education, Political Science, Psychology, Social Studies, Sociology, Theatre/Film Production, and Visual Arts.
+Saint Augustine’s University offers a Bachelor of Arts degree in Communication, Elementary Education, English, English Education, History, Music Education, Political Science, Psychology, Social Studies, Sociology, Theatre/Film Production, and Visual Arts.

 Located just three hours from the mountains and two hours from the coast, Raleigh has something for everyone.
-Its rich history and cultural sophistication are evident through an array of museums, art galleries, professional sports and entertainment facilities.
-A comfortable climate, a great location and a variety of resources, Raleigh is often rated among the best places to live in the nation.
+Its rich history and cultural sophistication are evident through an array of museums, art galleries, and professional sports and entertainment facilities.
+With a comfortable climate, a great location, and a variety of resources, Raleigh is often rated among the best places to live in the nation.